NASA-GRACE/GRACE-California-Groundwater/README.md

 Important scripts:

-scripts/run_all.py         - Runs the entire download/process/plot pipeline from start to finish.
+- scripts/run_all.py         - Runs the entire download/process/plot workflow from start to finish.

-scripts/delete_all_work.sh - Deletes everything created by run_all.py to restore a blank slate.
+- scripts/delete_all_work.sh - Deletes everything created by run_all.py to restore a blank slate.

-scripts/setup_venv.sh      - Creates a python virtual environment that can run all the scripts.
+- scripts/setup_venv.sh      - Creates a python virtual environment that can run all the scripts.

 If using NLDAS or another model that requires earthdata authentication, the user needs to set up that authentication first.
 Details in scripts/soil_moisture_download.py